Reynadi531/Reynadi531/README.md

 ## Hi there, i'm Reynadi 👋

-Fullstack developer from Indonesia, currently majoring in highscool an learning a lot of new tech related stuff at age of 15.
+Fullstack developer from Indonesia, currently majoring in highscool an learning a lot of new tech related stuff.
 Can't wait to work together

 ### Tools that i use: